gabriele-mastrapasqua/gabriele-mastrapasqua/README.md

 I have been working on backend and frontend technologies for more than 10+ years.
 I currently work as a freelance consultant and I am involved in designing and developing clean and working solutions.
 My greatest expertise is on typescript, react.js and next.js.
 I like to work on digital products with cross functional teams!

-I'm currently learning C# and the .NET ecosystem!
 </p>

 <h3 align="left">Connect with me:</h3>